pubkey/rxdb/docs-src/plugins.md

 ## rxdb

-The `rxdb`-property signals that this plugin is and rxdb-plugin and not a pouchdb-plugin.
+The `rxdb`-property signals that this plugin is an rxdb-plugin and not a pouchdb-plugin.
 The value should always be `true`.

 ## prototypes

 The `prototypes`-property contains a function for each of RxDB's internal prototype that you want to manipulate.
-Each function gets the prototype-object of the corresponding class as parameter and than can modify it.
+Each function gets the prototype-object of the corresponding class as parameter and then can modify it.
 You can see a list of all available prototypes [here](https://github.com/pubkey/rxdb/blob/master/src/plugin.ts)

 ## overwritable

 Some of RxDB's functions are not inside of a class-prototype but are static.
 You can set and overwrite them with the `overwritable`-object.
-You can see a list of all overwriteables [here](https://github.com/pubkey/rxdb/blob/master/src/overwritable.ts).
+You can see a list of all overwritables [here](https://github.com/pubkey/rxdb/blob/master/src/overwritable.ts).

 # hooks

 Sometimes you don't want to overwrite an existing RxDB-method, but extend it.
 You can do this by adding hooks which will be called each time the code jumps into the hooks corresponding call.
-You can find a list of all hooks here [here](https://github.com/pubkey/rxdb/blob/master/src/hooks.ts).
+You can find a list of all hooks [here](https://github.com/pubkey/rxdb/blob/master/src/hooks.ts).

 # options